sindresorhus/react-router-util/readme.md

 Like [`<Link>`](https://github.com/ReactTraining/react-router/blob/master/packages/react-router-dom/docs/api/Link.md), but navigates to the next route in the history.
 Accepts any props `<Link>` supports except for `to`.

+## Related

+- [react-extras](https://github.com/sindresorhus/react-extras) - Useful components and utilities for working with React

 ## License

 MIT © [Sindre Sorhus](https://sindresorhus.com)